Training and Tuning Generative Neural Radiance Fields for Attribute-Conditional 3D-Aware Face Generation: Experiments

 \subsection{State-of-the-Art Comparison}

-Fig.~\ref{fig:exp1} shows that our method can achieve high-quality face editing results with accurate attribute transfer, and non-target region preservation.
-For example, the first row of Fig.~\ref{fig:exp1} shows the hair-color transfer from brown hair to black hair.
-We can observe that the face identity, including expression, is not changed overall.
-Moreover, the 3-8 columns show the multiple-view generation of edited results, demonstrating that our results show strong 3D consistency.
-Comparing the results of TT-GNeRF (S) to TT-GNeRF (E), the later tends to learn a wider variety in appearance for global attributes, such as ``Gender''.

-We compare our method with the baselines on facial attribute editing with multiple-view generation in Fig.~\ref{fig:exp2} and Fig.~\ref{fig:exp3}.
-As aforementioned, we take ``Smile'', ``Gender'' and ``Age'' attributes as examples, as most baselines can directly edit these three attributes.
-Fig.~\ref{fig:exp2} shows the ``Smile'' editing results.
-We can observe that most models can achieve accurate transfer from ``Smile'' to ``No-Smile'' while preserving the non-target region well.
-However, TransEditor~\cite{xu2022transeditor} fails to preserve the non-target region, as shown in the 4-th rows of Fig.~\ref{fig:exp2}.
-Moreover, our method outperforms all baselines in the 3D consistency for novel-view generation of the edited results.
-Specifically, DiscoFaceGAN cannot keep the hair color when changing the pose, and the zoomed-in mouth shows the expression has been changed compared to the original view.
-StyleFlow and TransEditor fail to handle large pose variations and suffer from the severe view-inconsistency problem.
-The identity has changed a lot for both models, such as the beard of the zoomed-in mouth.
-On the other hand, LiftedGAN has improved 3D consistency but has the limited quality and cannot perform facial attribute editing.
-Fig.~\ref{fig:exp3} shows ``Gender'' and ``Age'' editing results that demonstrate the superiority of our method in the 3D consistency compared to other methods.
-Please check the zoomed-in hair region for detailed comparisons.
+We compare our method to 2D baselines on facial attribute editing with multiple-view generation in Fig.~\ref{fig:exp2} and Fig.~\ref{fig:exp3}.
+As aforementioned, we use ``Expression'', ``Gender'' and ``Age'' attributes as examples since most baselines can directly edit the three attributes.
+Fig.~\ref{fig:exp2} shows the results for ``Expression'' editing.
+We can observe that most models can accurately transfer between ``Smile'' and ``No-Smile''.
+However, TransEditor~\cite{xu2022transeditor} fails to preserve the non-target region, as shown in the 4-th row of Fig.~\ref{fig:exp2}.
+Moreover, our method outperforms all baselines in the 3D consistency for novel-view generation of edited results.
+For example, DiscoFaceGAN cannot maintain hair color when changing pose, and expression changes compared to the original view when zooming in on the mouth.
+StyleFlow and TransEditor struggle with large pose variations and suffer from severe view-inconsistency problems, resulting in significant identity changes such as beard growth on zoomed-in mouths.
+LiftedGAN demonstrates improved 3D consistency but exhibits limited quality and cannot perform facial attribute editing.
+Fig.~\ref{fig:exp3} illustrates the superiority of our method in 3D consistency compared to other approaches for ``Gender'' and ``Age'' editing.
+For detailed comparisons, please refer to the zoomed-in hair region.